selfup/ionize/README.md

 ## Paths

-Ionize expects an ENV variable called `IONIZE_PATH` to be set.
+Ionize expects an ENV variable called `IONIZED_PATH` to be set.

-If it is not set, it will clone all repos in a specific namespace!

-Default is: `$HOME/rustlang/src/domain/author/repo`
+I like to set mine to `export IONIZED_PATH=$HOME/rustlang`

 This follows the golang way of path mitigation.
-Otherwise feel free to set your own path.

-For example you could set: `export IONIZE_PATH=$HOME/workspace`
+For example you could set: `export IONIZED_PATH=$HOME/workspace`

 Now you can use `ionize` to install all repos in `$HOME/workspace/src/domain/author/repo` :tada: